 DocShipper Malaysia is truly committed to provide the best services to its customers.
 We work in full compliance with international standards.
 We can provide a logistics solution for any destination in the world, ensuring competitive rates and high-quality services.

 When you choose a door-to-door service, you are choosing a hassle-free shipment, for which you don’t have to worry.
-You will be in permanent contact with your DocShipper advisor, who will always keep you on the loop about the status of your shipment.
+You will be in permanent contact with your DocShipper advisor, who will always keep you in the loop about the status of your shipment.

 Door-to-door in a nutshell:

-- Time-saving: you don’t have to worry about customs clearances, documents, delivery, … Just stay focused on growing your business and DocShipper will securely handle everything.
+- Time-saving: you don’t have to worry about customs clearances, documents, delivery, … Just stay focused on growing your business, and DocShipper will securely handle everything.

 - Full transparency: Door-to-door services allow you to avoid bad surprises: you have a clear idea of the total cost of the process, and you can make sure you will not end up paying much more taxes or any unknown additional costs.
 Simple, safe and easy!